heimrichhannot/contao-encore-bundle/UPGRADE.md

 Upgrade notice for breaking changes

+## 0.* to 1.0

+The main encore configuration moved from root page to layout settings.
+We provide an runonce, which should cover the most cases for moving the configuration, but you should check the configuration.
+Also no entries are transferred, this must be done manually (since the entries in the page root still exist, everthing should also work if no entries transferred).

 ## 0.2 to 0.4

 The are changes to increasing encore version to 0.22 and use symfony encore bundle.